Update: Avril 2025

 Install-Module HPECOMCmdlets

-This will download and install the module from the official PowerShell Gallery repository.
-If this is your first time installing a module from the PowerShell Gallery, it will ask you to confirm whether you trust the repository or not.
-You can type Y and press Enter to continue with the installation.
+If this is your first time installing a module from the PowerShell Gallery, you will be prompted to confirm whether you trust the repository.
+Type Y and press Enter to proceed.

-Note: You must have an internet connection to install the module from the PowerShell Gallery.
+• Internet Connection: An active internet connection is required to install the module from the PowerShell Gallery.

-• Insufficient Permissions: You might need administrative privileges to install modules.
-If you lack these privileges, run your PowerShell client as an administrator or use: Install-Module HPECOMCmdlets -Scope CurrentUser.
+• Insufficient Permissions: If you encounter permission issues, run PowerShell as an administrator or use the -Scope CurrentUser parameter:

 Getting Started